photocurio/bird-hotspot/README.md

 # bird-hotspot

 A web app to find birdwatching hotspots.
-Deployed to https://bird-hotspot.com
+Hosted on Netlify, live at https://bird-hotspot.com

 Built with React, Parcel, and Mapbox.
 Data from ebird.
+Serverless backend.

 This app does not post data to eBird.